tsitle/javafx_camera_server_client/README.md

 ## Screenshots

-Left camera, tab "Connection":
+Tab "Connection" (left camera active):

 ![Screenshot of the GUI](docs/camera_server_client-screenshot-a.png "Screenshot of the GUI")

-Left camera, tab "Controls":
+Tab "Controls" (left camera active):

 ![Screenshot of the GUI](docs/camera_server_client-screenshot-b.png "Screenshot of the GUI")

-Left camera, tab "Brightness & Contrast":
+Tab "Brightness & Contrast" (left camera active):

 ![Screenshot of the GUI](docs/camera_server_client-screenshot-c.png "Screenshot of the GUI")

-Both cameras, tab "Controls":
+Both cameras active:

 ![Screenshot of the GUI](docs/camera_server_client-screenshot-d.png "Screenshot of the GUI")